 - Molly has never used workout equipment in a gym.
 (She likes exercising outside!)

-Brandon Butts, Class of 2014, is a third year Theatre Performance major, raised right here in Richmond.
-He knew that he would have to stay instate for college so VCUarts was an automatic choice for him.
+Brandon Butts, Class of 2014, is a Theatre Performance major, raised right here in Richmond.
+VCUarts was an automatic choice for him.
 He was bitten by the acting bug in fourth grade and has been acting ever since.
 He hopes to be a professional actor, director, and playwright after getting his BFA from his department.
 In his spare time he enjoys video games, especially Sonic, cooking, and listening to music he’s never heard before.

-- If it is food that can be eaten from a bowl, that’s what Brandon prefers to eat it from.
+- If it is food that can be eaten from a bowl, that’s what Brandon prefers to eat.